Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 4.3 SegWit Transaction Construction and Analysis#

-Let’s build the transaction step by step, observing data structure changes at each stage:
+We’ll build the transaction step by step, watching the structure change at each phase.

 # Example 3: Create SegWit transaction (Stages 1 and 2)